iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 [Vim] configured as the editor.
 After you have booted the computer to Windows 7, the virtual machine can be found in VirtualBox.
-If you do not see "Ubuntu 12.04" in the list of virtual machines in VirtualBox, you can add it with the "Add" button.
-The machine can be found under the path `C:\Temp\VirtualBox\Machines\clojure-VirtualBox`.
+If you do not see "Ubuntu 12.04" in the list of virtual machines in VirtualBox, you can add it with the menu action "Machine" -> "Add".
+The machine can be found under the path `C:\Temp\VirtualBox\Machines\ClojureBox`.
 Select the `.vbox` file in that directory to add the virtual machine to VirtualBox's list.

 <a href="img/ClojureBox.png">